|

 loud and forward for his liking, he was prepared to tolerate her company only because of Brenda.
 She’d had several glasses of Bacardi and was now swapping crude jokes with Tony; Harry was sure that

 her piercing laughter would shatter the glasses on the table.
+After

 the interval, the room became much quieter as Frankie Vaughan went through his repertoire of hits.
 When Frankie announced his next number “Give Me The